Engineer in Canada vs. Germany: (Salary & Lifestyle Guide)

 Germany is famed for its efficiency and strict work-life boundaries.

 - Germany’s Ordnung (Order): Work is highly structured, punctual (Pünktlichkeit), and efficient, with minimal time wasted on small talk in meetings.
 Labor laws are highly pro-employee, limiting the average workday to 8 hours and guaranteeing a minimum of 20 days of paid leave (often 25–30 days in practice).
 Working long hours is not seen as a sign of dedication; efficiency within limits is.
+Germany’s Federal Ministry of Labour outlines employee rights and vacation entitlements in its Working in Germany Guide

 - Canada’s Flexibility: Canada also prioritizes work-life balance.
 The culture is generally more flexible and adapts easily to diverse global styles.
 While highly valued, the WLB protection isn’t as strictly codified by law as it is in Germany.